ktheindifferent/AOG/README.md

 I decided to license this project under the MIT license so that individuals and corporations can make/modify/sell A.O.G without restrictions.
 Speed is essential in controlling climate change.
 The more units built...the better.

-Source code, build pictures, and videos can be found at the Github link below.
+Build pictures, and videos can be found in the media folder.
 Hardware schematics and build instructions coming soon :)

 # Support and follow my work by: